 Day 8 - The Cliffs of Moher

 Today you’ll see some of Ireland’s most famous landscapes.
 But first, start the day at Dunguaire Castle.
-It is one of Ireland’s most photographed castles thanks to its location along the Galway Bay.
+It is one of the most photographed castles in Ireland thanks to its location along the Galway Bay.
 You’ll then drive through the spectacular and lunar-like Burren.

 In the afternoon, take in the majestic beauty of the Cliffs of Moher, Ireland’s top tourist attraction.
 You can’t help but marvel at these dramatic coastal cliffs, towering 214 metres (702 feet) above the sea.

 Spend the night in the Doolin area.

 Day 9 - Into Killarney National Park

 Begin the day with a visit to Bunratty Castle, thought to have originated as a Viking trading post in 970 A.D.
 Then, if time allows, take a look around Bunratty Folk Park, adjacent to the castle.
 Here you can see what life was like in rural Ireland 100 years ago, with its reconstruction of a typical Irish village.

 Afterwards, take in the highlights of Killarney National Park.
 This includes the picturesque Torc Waterfall and the lakeside Ross Castle and Muckross House.
 You could enjoy an optional boat tour on Lough Leane, or a ride in a traditional horse-drawn carriage in the national park.

 Day 10 - Around the Ring of Kerry